N1 (rocket): Second failure, serial 5L

 Serial number 5L – Zond L1S-2 for Moon orbit and flyby and intended photography of possible crewed landing sites.

 The second N-1 vehicle was launched on 3 July 1969 and carried a modified L1 Zond spacecraft and live escape tower.
 Boris Chertok claimed that a mass model lunar module was also carried; however, most sources indicate that only the L1S-2 and boost stages were on board N-1 5L.
 Launch took place at 23:18 Moscow time from launch pad 110 East.
 The flight lasted only a few moments; as soon as it cleared the tower, there was a flash of light, and debris could be seen falling from the bottom of the first stage.
 All engines instantly shut down except engine #18.
 This caused the N-1 to lean over at a 45-degree angle and drop back onto the pad.
 The nearly 2300 tons of propellant on board triggered a massive blast and shock wave that shattered windows across the launch complex and sent debris flying as far as 10 kilometers (6 miles) from the center of the explosion.
-Launch crews were permitted outside half an hour after the accident and encountered droplets of unburned fuel still raining down from the sky.
-The majority of the N-1's propellant load had not been consumed in the accident, and most of what had burned was in the first stage of the rocket.
+Launch crews were permitted outside half an hour after the accident and encountered droplets of unburnt fuel still raining down from the sky.
+The majority of the N-1's propellant load had not been consumed in the accident, and most of what had burned had been in the first stage of the rocket.
 However, the worst-case scenario, mixing of the fuel and LOX to form an explosive gel, had not occurred.
-The subsequent investigation revealed that up to 85% of the propellant on board the rocket did not detonate, reducing the force of the blast.
+The subsequent investigation revealed that up to 85% of the propellant on board the rocket had not detonated, reducing the force of the blast.

 The launch escape system had activated at the moment of engine shutdown (T+15 seconds) and pulled the L1S-2 capsule to safety 2.0 kilometers (1.2 miles) away.
 Impact with the pad occurred at T+23 seconds.
 Launch Complex 110 East was thoroughly leveled by the blast, with the concrete pad caved in and one of the lighting towers knocked over and twisted around itself.
 Despite the devastation, most of the telemetry tapes were found intact in the debris field and examined.